 Why make Cranachan?

-Why did I settle on making Cranachan in the first place?
-Well, besides the fresh raspberries I saw at the Farmers’ Market, I had toasted oats in my freezer in the form of bannock crumbs (do you remember the “Battle of the Bannocks” post?
-My bannocks crumbled almost immediately, so I bagged the crumbs for some future use).
+Well, besides the fresh raspberries I saw at the Farmers’ Market, I had toasted oats in my freezer in the form of bannock crumbs.
 When I ran across this Cranachan recipe from Christina’s Cucina, I thought, “Aha!
 Glad I saved those bannock crumbs!”
-(My next thought was, “now when are you going to use those frozen chicken bones and leek tops taking up freezer space?”)

 If at first you don’t succeed…